doppllib/doppllib.github.io/docs/DopplLibrary.md

 - All classes in this module are to be translated, so we can use a single `include` statement in the `translatePattern` closure to declare them all

-- `translatedPathPrefix` does not work with libraries, and so we can skip those
+- `translatedPathPrefix` does not work with libraries, so we can skip those

-- We will only have a test pod, and so we only need the `testFramework` closure, not the `mainFramework` closure

 ## Step #7: Define Doppl Dependencies